sw00/sett.sh/content/posts/2018/08/critical-failure.md

 2 years[^agile].
 All while leveraging a relatively junior team that suffered high attrition, unhealthy levels of priority and context-switching, breaks in project continuity and working in a highly sophisticated tech stack nobody had any significant experience in[^nonprofit].

 There was a lot of firefighting and the problems seemed serious enough that I was absolutely terrified of not being able to cope.
 So armed with a three-page report of about two dozen urgent items, I recommended a complete feature freeze as my first act as tech lead.
 Alas, greatness is not achieved by capitulating to the demands of harsh reality, so feature development was always prioritised above all else.

 ![Scotty from Star Trek](https://i.imgflip.com/1rojys.jpg#c)

-It was certainly not ideal, but the journey to finding the root cause was not without some personal cognitive failures (jumping to conclusions are best done in an excited panic).
+It was certainly not ideal, but the journey to finding the root cause was not without some personal cognitive failures (jumping to conclusions is best done in an excited panic).

+# The technical details
-The critical part of the system was a few message broker processes that would respond to incoming user messages fast as possible[^brokers].
-In practice this was a bunch of Celery workers subscribed to RabbitMQ cluster and making lookups to a MongoDB cluster.
-Because there was some business logic they needed to leverage, the workers lived in the same repository as the Django web application to keep things DRY and were executed by means of configuration injected (like a good little 12-factor app).
+The critical part of the system was a few message broker processes that would respond directly to incoming user messages fast as possible[^brokers].
+In practice this was a bunch of Celery workers subscribed to queues on a RabbitMQ cluster and acting on data lookups to a MongoDB cluster.
+Because there was some business logic they needed to leverage, the workers lived in the same repository as the Django web application to keep things DRY.
+There was actually more than one type of worker that was differentiated by means of [injected configuration](https://12factor.net/config).
 These workers were failing to reply to incoming messages and we didn't know why.
-Highly critical, and in certain scenarios a potential life-and-death situation.
+It was highly critical problem, and in certain cases a potential life-and-death situation.

-The problem was not observed in staging and we hadn't deployed in the past two weeks.
+The issue was not observed in staging and we hadn't deployed in the past two weeks.
+It was also clear that that was the usual approaches to debugging[^debugging] could not be applied:

+* Production was orders of magnitude larger than staging (thanks MongoDB and "Big Data")

+I think it had almost reached the 300GB upper bound of the Linode disk we had provisioned for it.
+For testing, we had a job regularly sync a small subset of records from the production cluster to the much smaller staging instances.

+* We couldn't be sure what production actually looked like versus what it was meant to look like.

+There was a collection of Puppet manifests and roles that were mostly inscrutable due to my lack of experience with its Ruby-esque DSL and Best practices hadn't quite emerged yet [^puppet].
+Also we didn't know when last the scripts had been run and (to my abject horror) I found lots of dead code and traces of orphaned configuration on some of the servers themselves.
+This was also before the advent of docker and immutable, phoenix servers.
+In fact it was everybody's first signficant exposure to Infrastructure as Code[^iac], including my own[^impostor].

+So what could be done?
+Of course, I thought, this is exactly what automated build & deployment pipelines are for and promptly redeployed the latest trunk to production.
+It seemed to resolve the issue, we could see the messages being picked up and responded to at least until the next hour.
+And so the pattern would repeat: deploy, fixed, broken again, deploy, fixed, broken again.

+Toward the end of the day, mild panic had set in.
+We reviewed the code over and over, ran some production data through staging and observed the output by logs and queries to Mongo.
+I dreaded the seemingly inevitable realisation that something was wrong with the infrastructure itself.
+Perhaps the Linode, or even the way RabbitMQ is configured (the two most opaque parts of the system for all of us).
+I didn't sleep the first night and spent it looking through RabbitMQ's mailing lists and issues looking for a mention of similar symptoms and perhaps a quick fix.

 # The mechanics of causality